 Not only is this vibrator waterproof, but it also comes with a remote control and a smartphone app, so your partner can operate it in real-time.
 Talk about long-distance traveling.

 There’s a time for romance and then there’s a time for hot long-distance sex — and, yes, it’s completely possible to have both.
 Back in the day, and I’m talking just a few years ago, the only way you could get off with your partner while existing miles apart was by masturbating or using sex toys while connecting via Skype.
 Not the worst option, but you’re still missing out on your partner’s reactions and movements.
 Enter Lovense — sex toys that you can control via your smartphone, which puts you in the driver’s seat when it comes to how you’ll give your partner pleasure.

-You want to share photos, personal updates and important upcoming dates with your partner — but you'd rather not have hundreds of prying eyes checking in on your every move as a couple.
-Avocado gives you all of the benefits of a social media site, with the understanding that you only wish to be social with one another.
-The app allows you to chat, share photos, organize your lives and upcoming trips or dates together (it syncs with Google Calendar) and feel more connected even when you aren't physically together.
+You want to share photos, personal updates and important upcoming dates with your partner — but you’d rather not have hundreds of prying eyes checking in on your every move as a couple.
+Couple gives you all of the benefits of a social media site, with the understanding that you only wish to be social with one another.
+The app also has a ThumbKiss feature that allows you to connect with your partner by touching your phones in the same place, which creates a buzz effect.
+You can get it on Android or iOS.

 Once you get over the fact that you’re pressing your lips against a robotic device, Kissenger is a pretty interesting way of connecting with your partner through a “physical interface enabling kiss communication.”
 In a nutshell, you kiss one device, your partner kisses another, and you’re supposed to feel one another’s lip movements through the robot.